As the world prepares for a post-pandemic future, the hospitality industry is looking to contactless ordering to help it get back on its feet.

 Increasingly, restaurants are offering a QR code menu to sit-in customers for table ordering.
 It’s a great solution for a variety of hospitality businesses, from restaurants and bars, to hotels, stadiums and cinemas.

-There are numerous advantages to using a QR code menu in a restaurant in addition to the more obvious social distancing and hygiene wins.
+There are loads of advantages to using a QR code menu in a restaurant in addition to the more obvious social distancing and hygiene wins.

 First, let’s find out what exactly is a QR code menu.
 Then we’ll dig into the many great reasons to introduce one into your restaurant.